lasya-nekkanti/llm-safety-system/README.md

 filtering alone is insufficient.

 **Goal:**
-Build a modular safety layer that detects poisoning *before* inference and measures hallucination reduction *after* inference.
+Build a modular safety layer that detects poisoning before inference and verifies hallucinations after inference.

 ---